 In high-cost markets in places like California and New York, the property tax bill could be more than $1,000 per month, Jensen says.

-“There’s not a lot you can do to reduce your property taxes, other than challenge the assessment,” says Jensen.
-“Or, move to a state with lower taxes.”
+“There’s not a lot you can do to reduce your property taxes, other than challenge the assessment,” she explains.
+“Or move to a state with lower taxes.”

 5. HOA fees

-These fees can cover general maintenance on community buildings in a development, and in shared areas such as a park or fences.
+These fees can cover general maintenance on community buildings or fences in the development and in shared areas such as a park.
 In some cases, fees can even include trash pickup, snow removal and sewer maintenance, says Fleming.

 Before buying a home in a subdivision or development, check into the HOA fees to determine whether you want to pay them.